eymi707/english-academic-performance-analysis/README.md

 Based on the Fall and Spring semester performance trends and results, what areas of English assignments should be prioritized for academic support?

+## Objectives

+- Compare Fall and Spring performance
+- Examine missing and late assignments
+- Analyze performance by category

 ## Tools

 - Excel